 Gallaudet is committed to the prevention of sexual misconduct, intimate partner abuse, and stalking through educational and awareness programs.
 Gallaudet takes the necessary steps to reduce the need for reactive intervention by providing preventive and risk education and training and by preparing and disseminating educational print material, videos, workshops, training seminars and academic course offerings related to sexual misconduct, intimate partner abuse, and stalking through the year.
-Prevention programs include an overview of the Universities' policies and procedures, relevant definitions, including prohibited conduct, effective consent, the impact of alcohol and illegal drug use, safe and positive options for bystander intervention (including "Green Dot" training), and information about risk reduction.
+Prevention programs include an overview of the Universities' policies and procedures, relevant definitions, including prohibited conduct, effective consent, the impact of alcohol and illegal drug use, safe and positive options for bystander intervention (including "Green Dot" training), awareness campaigns such as "Take Back the Night" and "Dare to Utter", and information about risk reduction.
 Incoming first year students are required to take an online course, "Haven" that addresses sexual misconduct, and receive primary prevention and awareness programming as part of their orientation.
 An online training module, Preventing Discrimination and Sexual Assault: Title IX, VAWA, and the Clery Act is also offered to all students and employees via Blackboard.
-All educational programs include a review of resources and reporting options available for students.
+A majority of educational programs and materials include a review of resources and reporting options available for students.

 - Interim Gender-Based and Sexual Misconduct Policy